-In March 2014, we entered into an employment agreement with Mr. Berchtold effective as of January 1, 2014, with a term ending on December 31, 2017 (the "Berchtold 2014 Agreement").
-In December 2017, we entered into a new employment agreement with Mr. Berchtold effective as of January 1, 2018 (the "Berchtold 2018 Agreement"), with a term ending on December 31, 2022, pursuant to which he serves as our President.
+In December 2017, we entered into an employment agreement with Mr. Berchtold effective as of January 1, 2018 (the "Berchtold 2018 Agreement"), with a term that ended on December 31, 2022.
+In December 2022, we entered into a new employment agreement with Mr. Berchtold effective as of January 1, 2023 (the "Berchtold 2023 Agreement"), with a term ending on December 31, 2027, pursuant to which he serves as our President and Chief Financial Officer.
 After that date, unless earlier terminated, Mr. Berchtold's employment will be on an at-will basis.

-Effective January 1, 2018, Mr. Berchtold receives a base salary of \$1,300,000 per year pursuant to the Berchtold 2018 Agreement.
-Any future annual salary increases are not guaranteed and are at the full discretion of the Compensation Committee.
+Effective January 1, 2018, Mr. Berchtold received a base salary of \$1,300,000 per year pursuant to the Berchtold 2018 Agreement.
 Due to the impact of the COVID-19 pandemic, in 2020 Mr. Berchtold voluntarily agreed to temporarily reduce his salary by 50% beginning April 16, 2020.
 Effective September 16, 2020, his salary reduction was increased to 60%.
 Mr. Berchtold's salary returned to contractual levels on April 16, 2021.
+Effective January 1, 2023, Mr. Berchtold receives a base salary of \$2,000,000 per year pursuant to the Berchtold 2023 Agreement.
+Any future annual salary increases are not guaranteed and are at the full discretion of the Compensation Committee.

-In connection with the negotiation and entering into of the Berchtold 2018 Agreement, in December 2017 Mr. Berchtold was granted (i) 100,000 shares of restricted stock, vesting in four equal annual installments, and (ii) a grant targeted at 300,000 performance shares, to vest and be settled in shares of restricted stock from time to time during a performance period running from November 1, 2017 through December 31, 2022 upon attainment of various stock price targets for a period of 60 days, with the actual number of shares earned ranging from 0% to 250% of the target award amount.
-As of December 31, 2020, all stock price targets had been met and shares of restricted stock had been issued to Mr. Berchtold in respect of such earned performance shares.
+In connection with the negotiation and entering into of the Berchtold 2023 Agreement, in December 2022 Mr. Berchtold was granted an award targeted at 744,691 performance shares (the "Berchtold Signing Performance Shares"), to vest and be settled in shares of restricted stock from time to time during a performance period running from January 1, 2023 through December 31, 2027 upon attainment of various stock price targets for a period of 60 days, with the actual number of shares earned ranging from 0% to 100% of the target award amount.
+As of December 31, 2022, no stock price targets had been met in respect of the Berchtold Signing Performance Shares.
+Mr. Berchtold also received a lump sum cash signing bonus in the amount of \$6,000,000 pursuant to the Berchtold 2023 Agreement.

-Under the terms of the Berchtold 2018 Agreement, Mr. Berchtold is eligible to receive an annual cash performance bonus with a target equal to 200% of his base salary based on the achievement of performance targets established by the Compensation Committee.
+Under the terms of the Berchtold 2023 Agreement, Mr. Berchtold is eligible to receive an annual cash performance bonus with a target amount equal to 200% of his base salary, ranging from 0% to 110% of the target amount, based on the achievement of performance targets to be established by the Compensation Committee.

-The Berchtold 2018 Agreement (i) will terminate upon Mr. Berchtold's death, (ii) may be terminated by us upon Mr. Berchtold's disability, (iii) may be terminated by us at any time without "cause" (as defined below) or for "cause," subject to Mr. Berchtold's general right to cure, or (iv) may be terminated by Mr. Berchtold (a) at any time by providing 30 days' prior written notice or (b) for "good reason" (as defined below), subject in some cases to our right to cure.
+The Berchtold 2023 Agreement (i) will terminate upon Mr. Berchtold's death, (ii) may be terminated by the company upon Mr. Berchtold's disability, (iii) may be terminated by the company at any time without "cause" (as defined below) or for "cause," subject to Mr. Berchtold's general right to cure, or (iv) may be terminated by Mr. Berchtold (a) at any time by providing 30 days' prior written notice or (b) for "good reason" (as defined below), subject in some cases to the company's right to cure.

-If Mr. Berchtold's employment is terminated by reason of death or disability or by us for "cause," under the Berchtold 2018 Agreement he is entitled to receive:
+If Mr. Berchtold's employment is terminated by reason of death or disability or by the company for "cause," under the Berchtold 2023 Agreement he is entitled to receive: